 So you see, maintaining your rig is an absolute requirement.
-If you are lazy and don’t have the motivation to maintain your rigs, then my advice is not to mine at all.
-It’s better if you invest that money you saved for your mining rig on cryptocurrencies instead.
+If you are lazy and don’t have the motivation to maintain your rigs, my advice is not mine.
+Please invest that money you saved for your mining rig on cryptocurrencies instead.

 Else you are just wasting your money and not make any profit at all.